Joshua-Huggins/Challenge-1-HTML-CSS-Git/README.md

  * Alt attributes on icons and images
  * Heading attributes are in sequential order
  * Added a descriptive title element

+## Deployment

+Deployed website can be found here